-Our monthly support meetings offer a warm and caring atmosphere for you to hear about the experiences of others, share your own, and grow in your understanding of sexual and gender diversity.
-All discussions are confidential, and many people come at first to listen and not to talk.
+Our monthly support meetings offer a warm and caring atmosphere for you to hear about the experiences of others, share your own, and grow in your understanding gender diversity and sexual orientation.
+All discussions are confidential, and it is fine to come at first to listen and not to talk.
 We welcome LGBTQ* individuals as well as their parents, family members and friends.

 There is no fee to attend a meeting – it’s completely free.
 You do not have to register in advance.
 ASL interpreting is available with advance notice.
 Please contact us to make arrangements.

-The Support Meeting is also your chance to borrow a book or DVD from our free lending library (currently available at the East End meeting only).
+The Support Meeting is also your chance to borrow a book or DVD from our free lending library (currently available at the East Toronto meeting only).